To: Heading_

 Audio and video elements may require multiple file types to enable a wide spectrum of site visitors to see or hear them.

 Like all files, there can be a variant for each locale for media as well, but because not all the codecs that enable playback of video and audio files are available on all peoples' computers, files with each format may be required so that most people have a chance of watching or listening to their content.
-Now that the mp3 audio format is out of patent and free to use, a single file can be used for audio across all platforms, though it is not as compact a format as more recent ones.
+The mp3 audio format is now out of patent and free to use, so can be used for audio across all platforms, though not as compact as others.
 While mp4 is a fairly well known video format, it really is a container that might use different codecs for audio and video on different platforms.

 This means that multiple files might be needed for audio or video.
 A browser will try each file from the first until it finds one it can play.
 In Smallsite Design, each file extension corresponds to a single MIME type, as specified in the MIME types section of the Settings page.
 There must be an entry in that table for a file to play within the page, otherwise it can only be downloaded, if set for embedding.
 As time goes on, new file formats will become popular, requiring additions to that table.

 .svg files are not allowed because they have security risks due to allowing scripts, external fonts and external links.
-While theoretically these sub-elements could be filtered out on import, mostly that would result in destroying the file's functionality as such sub-elements are incorporated to provide it.
-The Diagram element provides some basic drawing functionality, but it is not scalable like images are.
-Otherwise, render the file as raster for use in a Figure element.
+While theoretically these sub-elements could be automatically filtered out on import, mostly that would result in destroying the file's functionality as such sub-elements are often incorporated to provide it.
+The diagram element provides some basic drawing functionality, but it is not scalable like images are.
+Otherwise, render the file as raster for use in a figure element.